 Graduates from our program have secured employment in non-profit, government and corporate settings, including applied sociology, statistics, policy analysis, social service work or health or law enforcement researcher, counselling and teaching.
 Those students following the one-year Major Research Paper program option will be especially prepared to pursue doctoral work in sociology; some of our graduates have gone on to doctoral training in sociology or other areas such as public health and rehabilitative sciences in top tier research universities.

 In cases in which a) you have demonstrated the academic capacity for original independent research and b) your interests are aligned with the expertise of a faculty member available to support them, you may transition to the Major Research Paper (MRP) option.
-The MRP option will require the completion of two elective courses (winter term) and the MRP (spring term).
+The MRP option will require the completion of two elective courses, four core courses and the MRP.

 Our faculty specialize in a wide range of research interests broadly connected to equity and social justice.
 These areas include human rights, globalization, migration, social movements, race, ethnicity, gender and sexuality, disability studies, crime, poverty, bio-politics, families, aging, health and medicine.